Producing symmetrical facts for lists induced by the list reversal mapping in Isabelle/HOL: Automated production of symmetrical claims

-This two step rewriting using the definition Ex\_rev\_wrap in the intermediate step is to prevent an infinite loop of rewriting while trying to go directly from {\isasymexists}x{\isachardot}{\kern0pt}\ P\ x to {\isasymexists}x{\isachardot}{\kern0pt}\ P\ {\isacharparenleft}{\kern0pt}rev\ x{\isacharparenright}.
+This two step rewriting using the definition \isaterm{Ex\_rev\_wrap} in the intermediate step is to prevent an infinite loop of rewriting while trying to go directly from \isaterm{{\isasymexists}x{\isachardot}{\kern0pt}\ P\ x} to \isaterm{{\isasymexists}x{\isachardot}{\kern0pt}\ P\ {\isacharparenleft}{\kern0pt}rev\ x{\isacharparenright}}.

-The last form is ready for the application of symmetry rules, and we obtain our goal, example3', with a slight difference: the obtained rule is perfectly symmetric including the associativity of ${\isacharat}$, whereas in example3' it has been omitted.
-This is something we leave to be adjusted manually, if desirable.
+The last form is ready for the application of symmetry rules, and we almost obtain our goal, example3\_sym.
+The remaining difference is the order of application of \isaterm{\isacharat}, i.e., the arrangement of parentheses.
+The operation \isaterm{\isacharat} is associative and this final adjustment is left to be done manually, if desirable.

-The implementation deals with other types of bound variables in a similar manner using a definition analogous to Ex\_rev\_wrap and its 2 associated wrapping and unwrapping rules.
+The implementation deals with other types of bound variables in a similar manner using a definition analogous to \isaterm{Ex\_rev\_wrap} and its two associated wrapping and unwrapping rules.
 In a similar spirit, a special care for the constructors \Nil{} and \Cons{} is also part of the reversing process.
 The described implementation is available at \cite{RevSymArch_gitlab}.